Store administrators and team members share responsibility for keeping a store secure.

 - Do not store API keys in files inside your application's source tree.

-- Delete unused application keys.
+- Regularly review and delete any unused application keys.

-Single sign-on allows authentication with Elastic Path Commerce Cloud using an external authentication provider.
+Single sign-on allows authentication with Commerce using an external authentication provider.
 Using an existing authentication provider allows for integration with company-specific or customizable authentication systems.
 In some cases, it can also simplify the log-in experience because they don’t need to remember another password.
 For more information, see Single Sign-on.